 In the state of Georgia, all tow trucks are required to have:

 - A $100,000 coverage limit per person for bodily injury or death

 - A $300,000 limit per accident for each person injured or killed in an accident, and

 - $50,000 in property damage coverage per accident.

 Although these are the minimum limits for tow truck auto liability in Georgia, your towing contracts may have different coverage requirements.
 So, be sure to check with the people you’re contracted with and tell your agent about these limits when getting insurance quotes for your business.

 It’s very important to note, though, that auto liability for tow trucks only covers the damage done to the other vehicle.
 So, what do you do if your tow truck is damaged in an accident?

 Physical damage insurance is the part of your coverage that can help you cover repair and replacement costs for your tow trucks.
 This type of insurance is also usually broken up into two parts: collision and comprehensive coverage.

 Collision coverage for tow trucks can help you cover the costs of repairing your truck specifically if you’re involved in an accident.
-Comprehensive coverage can help you handle expenses from basically every other incident that could befall your tow trucks, including: fire, vandalism, theft, lightning, hitting an animal, hitting an object (like a tree or building), and more.
+Comprehensive coverage can help you handle expenses from basically every other incident that could befall your tow trucks, including: fire, vandalism, theft, lightning, hitting an animal, and more.